Mr. Arkadin: Production

 In an interview for the BBC's Arena series first shown in 1982, Welles described Mr. Arkadin as the "biggest disaster" of his life because of his loss of creative control.
 The film was not released in the United States until 1962.

-Countess Paola Di Girfalco, who played the role of Arkadin's daughter under her stage name of Paola Mori, would later become Welles's third wife.
+Countess Paola Di Girfalco, who played the role of Arkadin's daughter under her stage name of Paola Mori, become Welles's third wife in 1955, some time during the film's production.
 The film started Welles's longtime relationship with Spain, where he lived for several periods in his life.

 Released in some parts of Europe as Confidential Report, this film shares themes and stylistic devices with The Third Man (1949).